m88i/nexus-operator/README.md

 ### Openshift

-If you're running the Operator on Openshift (3.11 or 4.x+) it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.
+If you're running the Operator on Openshift (3.11 or 4.x+) and you're not using [Red Hat certified images](#red-hat-certified-images) it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.

 This is necessary because the Nexus image requires its container to be ran as UID 200.
-The use of default SCC resources in Openshift results in a failure when starting the pods, as seen in [Issue #41](https://github.com/m88i/nexus-operator/issues/41).
+The use of the `restricted` default SCC in Openshift results in a failure when starting the pods, as seen in [Issue #41](https://github.com/m88i/nexus-operator/issues/41) and [Issue #51](https://github.com/m88i/nexus-operator/issues/51) (see this issue for more details on why can't the Operator handle this for you as things are now).

 Valid SCC resources can be found at the `examples/` directory.
-You must associate the SCC with the `ServiceAccount` in use.
-In the commands below it is assumed you'll be using the default `ServiceAccount` created when deploying a new Nexus CR.
+You must associate the SCC with the `ServiceAccount` in use and change the SCC's `metadata.name` field (search for "<Change Me!>" in the file).

 For persistent configurations: